A Note On the Forward-Douglas‒Rachford Splitting Algorithm and its Application to Convex Optimization

 where JA := (Id + A)−1 is the resolvent of A.

-In TFB, the resolvent of A and the application B are done separately, hence the term of splitting.
 This is useful in many applications, in particular for finding a minimum of a sum of convex functions, that is A plays the role of the subdifferential of a simple nonsmooth functional and B plays the role of the differential of a smooth functional.

 Now, for solving the monotone inclusion problem